|7:30am - 10:00am

 Chris Burns, Vermont SHRAB member

 Lizette Pelletier, Connecticut SHRAB Coordinator, Connecticut State Archivist

 John Warner, Massachusetts SHRAB Coordinator, Massachusetts State Archivist

 1.5 Teaching Disability History With Primary Sources*

-Working with secondary and higher education partners, the Disability History Museum (www.disabilitymuseum.org) pilots professional development workshops that introduce secondary school and college-level faculty to primary sources useful for integrating disability history topics into US History Survey course work.
+Working with secondary and higher education partners, the Disability History Museum (www.disabilitymuseum.org) pilots professional development workshops that introduce secondary school and college-level faculty to primary sources useful for integrating disability history topics into US history courses.
 This session brings together several teachers and professors of history to share their experiences.
 History professor Graham Warder will examine working with materials about disabled Civil War veterans.
-High school special education teacher Matt Brown will discuss how to use photos typically associated with immigration and settlement work as part of disability history.
-History professor Laura Lovett will talk about what it takes to get her students to recognize Helen Keller as someone who did more than "overcome her disability."
+Debra Thomas, World Geography Teacher, Barnstable High School, will discuss how to use photos typically associated with immigration and settlement work as part of disability history.
+History professor Laura Lovett will talk about what it takes to get her students to recognize Helen Keller as someone who did more than “overcome her disability.”
 Laurie Block, Executive Director of the museum, will moderate the session.